 What are Wheel Centering Rings?

-If you’re trying to install lug centric wheels, it’s a good idea to invest in a quality set of wheel centering rings.
+If you’re trying to install lug centric wheels, it’s a good idea to invest in a decent mechanic’s toolset, and a quality set of wheel centering rings.
 These rings come in a variety of materials, but the most common are plastic and metal.

 Plastic rings are more affordable, but they can’t handle tons of heat — so if you’re installing them on a vehicle you’ll be racing, you should stick with the more expensive metal ones.